mikeat7/crystal-manual/FRONT_END_CODEX_v0_9.md

-FRONT-END CODEX v0.9 — COMPACT (Manual Use)
+FRONT-END CODEX v0.9 — COMPACT (Manual Use) copy and paste prompt and handshakes from clarityarmor.com

 Calibrating AI Confidence: A practical prompt framework